Trades & Field Work

 A simple picture of what this path tends to feel like in the market: how earnings usually grow, how reachable the path is, and how steady it may feel over time.

-Focused training in solar systems, site work, and installation standards.
+Focused training in solar PV systems, site work, safety, installation standards, mounting, wiring basics, and commissioning checks.

 Funding route